Creating Ideas for Children's Books

 you'd get eaten.
 From those thoughts came my book

 Mrs Twitch and the Small Black Box.
-Jess
+Jess uses Mrs

-uses Mrs Twitch's invention, the small black box,
+Twitch's invention, the small black box, to

 A publisher asked me to write a number of